updaown-hecker/NebulaChat/README.md

 NebulaChat aims to provide a dynamic and interactive chat environment.
 Users can register accounts, log in, or continue as guests.
 The platform supports various forms of communication, from lively public discussions in themed rooms to private conversations with friends.
 Key functionalities include real-time message exchange, user presence indicators, a comprehensive friend management system, and in-app notifications for important events.
 The application's backend logic, including data persistence, is simulated using Genkit flows interacting with local JSON files, making it easy to set up and run for development and demonstration purposes.

+This application uses Genkit with the `googleAI` plugin for its AI-powered features (e.g., AI chat assistant commands).
+To enable these features, you need a Google AI API key.
+See the [Environment Variables](#environment-variables) section for setup instructions.

 ## Features

 NebulaChat comes packed with a variety of features to enhance user interaction: